no23reason/react-geolocated/README.md

     },
-    isGeolocationAvailable, // boolean flag indicating that the browser supports the Geolocation API isGeolocationEnabled, // boolean flag indicating that the user has allowed the use of the Geolocation API isGettingPosition, // boolean flag indicating that the position data are being retrieved positionError, // object with the error returned from the Geolocation API call }
+    isGeolocationAvailable, // boolean flag indicating that the browser supports the Geolocation API isGeolocationEnabled, // boolean flag indicating that the user has allowed the use of the Geolocation API positionError, // object with the error returned from the Geolocation API call }
 ```